azad6026/nikpro-source/content/blog/react-component-building-blocks-simple-explanation-part-1.md

 ```
-&lt;MyHeading heading="Whoo! this is awesome" subtitle="And this is a subtitle" /><br />&lt;MyHeading heading="Whoo! this is More awesome" subtitle="And this is second subtitle" />
+<MyHeading heading="Whoo! this is awesome" subtitle="And this is a subtitle" /><br /><MyHeading heading="Whoo! this is More awesome" subtitle="And this is second subtitle" />
 ```